Table of Contents

-For dogs with immuno-suppression or digestive disorders, and for all dogs on a course of antibiotics, prebiotics is definitely of extra value.
+For dogs with immuno-suppression or digestive disorders, and for all dogs on a course of antibiotics, prebiotics are definitely of extra value.

 3. Prebiotics and Probiotics Go Together

-That said, this is not a hard rule, and sometimes, it's better to skip the prebiotics and stick only with probiotics, and I'll talk about this more below.
+That said, this is not a hard rule, and sometimes, it's better to skip the prebiotics and stick only with probiotics.
+I'll talk about this more below.